 Please work with your Legislative Finance fiscal analyst when scheduling subcommittee hearings/overviews.
 Analysts also serve other House and Senate finance subcommittees; including them in the scheduling process will help eliminate conflicting meeting schedules.

-If there are issues for which you wish to have a special briefing (e.g., the impact of national health care reform on Alaska health care program or the status of the State's compliance with the federal Clean Air Act requirements) be sure to include those meetings in your scheduling to assure attendance by all involved parties.
+If there are issues for which you wish to have a special briefing, be sure to include those meetings in your scheduling to assure attendance by all involved parties.

 continued on next page